MikeTannenbaum/digital-garden-jekyll-template/_pages/index.md

 id: home
 permalink: /
 ---
 <div>
   <h1>Hi, I'm Mike! 👋</h1>
 </div>

 You’ve stumbled into my public workspace.
+I call it The Refined Mind.
 It’s a bit unusual and unlike most sites.

 This is where I share my thinking, though <a href="these-notes-are-written-for-myself">these notes are written for myself</a>.
 I believe <a href="writing-is-thinking">writing is thinking</a>, and this is my attempt to write and think in public.